Bence542409/php-gallery/README.md

 </ul>
 <p>download.php --></p>
 <ul>
-  <li>converts the .jpg and .mp4 files from your directory to a .zip archive and downloads it</li>
+  <li>converts the .jpg and .mp4 files from your directory to a .zip archive and downloads it (only files that are resulted in search)</li>
 </ul>